 - 1/4 cup extra virgin olive oil

-- 1 tbsp garlic minced
+- 1 tablespoon fresh garlic, minced

-- 1/2 tsp crushed red pepper flakes
+- 1/2 teaspoon red pepper flakes

-- 1 pinch salt to taste
+- 1 pinch salt, to taste

-- 1 pinch pepper to taste
+- 1 pinch black pepper, to taste

 - 1/4 cup vodka

-- 1/2 cup heavy cream
+- 1/2 cup heavy whipping cream

-- 2 tbsp parsley fresh and chopped
+- 2 tablespoon fresh parsley, chopped

-- Add Italian plum tomatoes (and their liquid) to a food processor and pulse until sauce is smooth.
+food processorand pulse until sauce is smooth.
 Set aside.

-- Add extra-virgin olive oil to a skillet over medium heat.
-Once hot, add garlic to skillet and cool until garlic is golden brown, about 2-3 minutes.
+skilletover medium heat.
+Once hot, add garlic to skillet and cook until garlic is golden brown, about 2-3 minutes.